-The Airport Time Capsule has a built in firewall to protect you from hackers over the Internet but the firewall isn't user configurable and some users may find that frustrating.
+The Airport Time Capsule has a built in firewall.
+Giving you protection you from any nastie hackers over the Internet.
+But you can't configure the firewall yourself.

-There is also a USB port.
-Apple using the USB 2.0 standard is a bit of a disappointment, since the faster USB 3.0 standard would have been a better choice more modern.
+Apple using the USB 2.0 standard for this port is a bit of a disappointment.
+The faster USB 3.0 standard would have been a more modern, better choice.

-However the Airport Time Capsule 2TB and 3TB options allows you to connect its USB port to a USB printer so that it can then be used as a networked shared printer or
+But the Airport Time Capsule 2TB and 3TB sized options allows you to connect their USB port to a USB printer.

-you can connect the USB port to an external hard drive (see below).
+Or you can connect the USB port to an external hard drive for even more storage (see below).

-Finally at the front is the power port and right beside that is the reset button, should you need to reset the Apple Time Capsule.
+Finally at the front you'll find the power port.
+And right beside that is your reset button.
+Should you ever need to reset your Apple Time Capsule.

 The Apple Time Capsule is going away.
-Before you think about buying a wireless external hard drive take a look at my article about the current wireless drives.
+But before you think about buying a wireless external hard drive.
+Take a look at my article about the current wireless drives.

-The addition of an external hard drive allows you to store additional files and use the external hard drive as a network storage resource for the Macs on your network.
+And use the external hard drive as a network storage resource for all your Macs on your home or office network.

-Note that any external drive you attach to the USB 2.0 port must already be formatted to Mac OS Extended (Journaled) file system for Mac, or partitioned to have ExFAT partitions if you want to support Windows PCs and share files between Mac and Windows users.
+Or partitioned to have ExFAT partitions.
+You'll need ExFAT if you want to support Windows PCs and share files between Mac and Windows users.

 Connect up the external hard drive to your Mac first, format and or partition then connect to the Apple Time Capsule and you are good to go.